kmgreen2/cloud-deployments/README.md

 ### Deploying Other Services to Kubernetes

-We currently have support for Kafka and Ethereum.
-To deploy these services to Kubernetes, run:
+To deploy other supported services to Kubernetes, run:

 `/scripts/k8s/<service>/deploy.sh`